-In general, the adverse reactions in pediatric patients were similar in frequency and type as those seen in adult patients [see WARNINGS AND PRECAUTIONS, and Clinical Studies].
+In general, the adverse reactions in pediatric patients were similar in frequency and type as those seen in adult patients [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS, and Clinical Studies].
 The types of infections reported in pediatric patients were generally mild and consistent with those commonly seen in the general pediatric population.
 Two JIA patients developed varicella infection and signs and symptoms of aseptic meningitis, which resolved without sequelae.

 In open-label clinical studies of children with JIA, adverse reactions reported in those ages 2 to 4 years were similar to adverse reactions reported in older children.